Iowa Recording Laws: Consent Rules and Penalties

 Can I Record DHS Workers?

 Yes.
-Department of Human Services (DHS) workers are government employees, and you can record your interactions with them as long as you’re participating in the conversation.
+Department of Health and Human Services workers are government employees, and you can record your interactions with them as long as you are participating in the conversation.
+This right applies to home visits, office meetings, and phone calls.

 Can I Record My Ex-Spouse or Co-Parent?